Recurrences reveal shared causal drivers of complex time series: Approach

 Our key insight is that skew product reconstruction describes the long-time behavior of an ensemble of random walkers navigating the time series adjacency graph.
 Distinct driver states induce kinetic partitions associated with discrete basins of attraction, or equivalence classes.
 Exact skew product reconstruction therefore represents a low-temperature limit of a more general set of algorithms for analyzing time series.
-To generalize this approach, we first define a robust consensus connectivity matrix as the elementwise norm of the $N$ lifted response distance matrices, $A_{ij} = \sqrt[p]{(1/N) \sum_k e^{-p\, d^{(k)}_{ij} / \sigma^{(k)}} }$, where $\sigma^{(k)}$ is the elementwise standard deviation of $d^{(k)}_{ij}$.
-The norm hyperparameter $p \in [1, \infty)$ bridges weighing all responses equally ($p=1$) or considering only the highest connectivity seen across all responses ($p=\infty$)---the latter limit reproduces exact skew product reconstruction, where all recurrences are assumed to be meaningful.
-The hyperparameter $p$ therefore modulates the bias-variance tradeoff of our algorithm, with smaller $p$ smoothing out random fluctuations across response variables, and larger $p$ allowing individual response fluctuations to have a greater effect on the inferred driver.
+We refer to the resulting class of algorithms as SHREC (\textbf{Sh}ared \textbf{Rec}urrences).